 It all began in 1979, a time when women were scarce at the top levels of business.
-At a meeting of women business executives, Adrienne Hall, founder and CEO of the first national advertising agency headed by a woman, found herself sitting next to Cynthia Ryan, vice president and general counsel for Pacific Mutual Insurance Company, on of L.A.’s largest enterprises.
+At a meeting of women business executives, Adrienne Hall, founder and CEO of the first national advertising agency headed by a woman, found herself sitting next to Cynthia Ryan, vice president and general counsel for Pacific Mutual Insurance Company, one of L.A.’s largest enterprises.
 The two had never met.
 As they walked out of the luncheon, Adrienne voiced her feeling that there should be an organization of preeminent women, regardless of profession or discipline.
-Cindy shared this view and, from that conversation, the idea for The Trusteeship was born.
+Cindy shared this view and from that conversation the idea for The Trusteeship was born.

 The original vision was to bring together preeminent women from diverse fields who could gather—much as men had done for centuries—in a non-competitive, non-partisan social setting, to find common ground in an atmosphere of trust and compound their powers to support one another and to advance women.

 What was never envisioned at the beginning was the powerful emotion of bonding that occurred over four decades.
 It’s difficult to put in words the “gestalt” of The Trusteeship and how it has led to friendships that transcend professional boundaries, political parties, cultural origins, and philosophical differences.
 Our membership—now more than 230 strong—encompasses such illustrious women as America’s first woman astronaut, an Olympic champion, judges at all levels, award-winning producers and directors, leaders of major corporations, successful entrepreneurs, and more.